Hosta ‘Krossa Regal’

 Even though I really like this plant, I take a lot of photos during the summer and am running out of words…

 No doubt if you grow Hosta ‘Krossa Regal’, you will admire it for its graceful growing habit.
-While other Hosta cultivars leaves grow this way and that, this plant seems to perfectly position it leaves with a definite plan.
+While the leaves of other Hosta grow this way and that, this plant seems to perfectly position its leaves with a definite plan.

 As always, spring is an exciting time of the year.
 Waiting with anticipation all winter to see what has survived and what hasn’t is a real killer.
 It is always great to see the first sign of the Hosta emerging from their winter hibernation.

 It is always nice to see the clumps get larger each year.
 It makes you feel you have done it right.

 During 2016 it appeared to me there was a problem… It seemed as though the clump of ‘Krossa Regal’ were getting crowded out.
 You can’t see it in this photo, but in front to the right is the ever-growing Hosta sieboldiana ‘Elegans.
 To the left is Hosta ‘Red October’ (in the front of the bed) and Hosta ‘Guacamole’ on the back corner.

 Well, I knew something needed to be done for sure because Hosta ‘Krossa Regal’ was far more deserving than to be crowded out on the back row…